 History Has A Habit of Repeating Itself

-History has a habit of repeating itself.
-The question that must be asked is are we in America prepared to learn from it, or will we allow Capitol Hill to take us down to a level where we will not be immune from its destiny?
+America is quickly becoming everything it fought so hard to get away from.
+Unfortunately, because history has a habit of repeating itself, the question that must be asked is are we in America prepared to learn from it, or will we allow Capitol Hill to take us down to a level where we will not be immune from its destiny?

 Approximately 100 years ago, America took its seat as the world’s reigning “Superpower”.
 It did so because not one of the prior “superpowers” had been able to maintain that moniker.